kasper/phoenix/README.md

 - [**Download Phoenix**](https://github.com/kasper/phoenix/releases/download/2.6.8/phoenix-2.6.8.tar.gz)
 - See previous [releases](https://github.com/kasper/phoenix/releases/)

-To install, extract the downloaded archive and just drag-and-drop Phoenix to your `Applications`-folder.
+To install, extract the downloaded archive and just drag-and-drop Phoenix to your `Applications` folder.
 When you run Phoenix for the first time, you will be asked to allow it to control your UI. macOS will ask you to open `Security & Privacy` in System Preferences.
-Once open, go to the `Accessibility`-section and click the checkbox next to Phoenix to enable control.
+Once open, go to the `Accessibility` section and click the checkbox next to Phoenix to enable control.
 An admin account is required to accomplish this.

 Alternatively, if you have [Homebrew](https://brew.sh) installed, you can simply run `brew install --cask phoenix`.

 ## Uninstall

-To uninstall Phoenix, delete the app from your `Applications`-folder.
+To uninstall Phoenix, delete the app from your `Applications` folder.
 The configuration file created by Phoenix itself is located in your home folder.
 Delete `~/.phoenix.js` and any related configurations if desired.
 For developers, you may also need to delete `~/.phoenix.debug.js`.

 Application preferences are stored in `~/Library/Preferences/org.khirviko.Phoenix.plist`.
 For developers, in `~/Library/Preferences/org.khirviko.Phoenix.debug.plist`.